 Our Russian program is a very intensive look into contemporary and traditional Russian society.
 Since the fall of the Soviet Union, Russia has changed quickly and in ways never before imagined.Our program examines those changes and the reasons behind them.

-The Department of Foreign Languages offers an undergraduate major and minor in Russian Language.
+The Department of Foreign Languages offers an undergraduate minor in Russian Language.
 Because of Alaska's unique past as a colony of the Russian Empire and its geographical proximity to Siberia, UAF is an ideal location for the study of Russian language, literature, and culture.
 With new ties being established with the Far East and Siberia, our students will have greater access to Russia and its people.

 UAF has an exchange program with Yakutsk State University, and students may arrange to study for credit in St. Petersburg and/or Moscow.